JoyHak/MarkdownToBBCode/Forum.md

 [size=150]GitHub links and references[/size]

 Links and images can be relative to the repository root (it usually starts with [c]/[/c]).
 You can specify the repository in the converter settings.
 All relative links will be appended into the repository URL.
 You can use all relative link operands, such as [c]./[/c] or [c]../[/c].
-Relative link text must be on a single line.
+Relative link text should be on a single line.

 The correctness of the converted link is not checked for performance reasons.
 Make sure that after adding the repository into the relative link, it is correct.